Heart of the North Rodeo: Events

-Barrel Racing is a timed event where the cowgirls and their horses race through a cloverleaf pattern.
+Barrel racing is a timed event where the cowgirls and their horses race through a cloverleaf pattern.
 This event is a test of horsemanship in order to control the horse throughout the pattern.
-A five second penalty is added for each barrel that is knocked.
+A five-second penalty is added for each barrel that is knocked.

-Bull Riding is the biggest rodeo event.
-Bull riding is when a cowboy rides out a bull as it tries to buck him off.
-The cowboy must stay on for 8 seconds and also rake the bull in a specific way in order to receive a score.
+Bull riding is the most popular rodeo event.
+It is when a cowboy rides out a bull as it tries to buck him off.
+The cowboy must stay on for eight seconds and also rake the bull in a specific way in order to receive a score.
 Similar to bronc riding, the higher the score, the better.
 It is a risky sport and has been called "the most dangerous eight seconds" in sports.

 Activities

 While waiting for the rodeo to start, fans are welcomed to walk around the grounds to shop at little vendors, most featuring horse and rodeo supplies.
 The Rodeo Royalty can be found walking around the grounds after the rodeo to sign autographs and take pictures as well.
 There is also a chance for children under 56 inches to go into the arena for the Nickel Scramble, which is a race to collect nickels.
 Children get to keep these nickels and some even have special prizes on them.
 On the Thursday performance, there is the Exceptional Rodeo.
 This is where children with special needs get the chance to compete in some of the rodeo activities, which are brought down to their level.
 There is also a band playing right after the rodeo in the concession area.
 On Sunday, there is the Cowboy church and breakfast, open to anyone, which is followed by the Spooner Rodeo Parade, right down Main Street.
-The Rodeo ties in many activities, which makes it one of the largest events to go on in Spooner, Wisconsin.
+The Rodeo ties in many activities, which makes it one of the largest events to go to in Spooner, Wisconsin.